 The main branch should only ever hold tested, complete, working code.
 As the GitHub flow description states, “anything in the main branch is always deployable.”
 Each new feature or fix or user story should be developed within its own branch, with as many commits as needed in that branch to get it right before merging it into main.
 With separate branches for each feature, the development can be done in parallel while minimizing edit conflicts in files.

-See the “Branching” and “Merging” sections of the Git Cookbook for the most relevant Git commands for managing branches.
+See the “Branching” and “Merging” sections of the Git Cookbook for other relevant Git commands for managing branches.

 Merge First